 Software upgrades of a network in use 24/7 are a tricky issue.
 We try not to fall too far behind, but we can’t just upgrade every time there’s a new release.
 We don’t like to be on the ragged edge latest release with our production controllers and so will schedule software upgrades during quiet times when the majority of the campus is quiet.

 Unsurprisingly we’re a few minor releases behind at this point.
-Perhaps even more unsurprising is that we’ve found a bug that rather accurately describes the problem we’ve run into.
+Perhaps even more unsurprising is that we’ve found a defect description that sounds rather familiar.

 Sure enough a test of the circumstances on both our production and development mobility controllers proves this is a bug in the production code, and so an update is the order of the day.